PrathameshBhagat/CMDs/README.md

 ### Branch
 <details><Summary><b>Explain branch</b></Summary>
-<H4> A branch is just a name associated with a commit(just for understanding) <br>
+<b> A branch is just a name associated with a commit(just for understanding) <br>
 A commit has a next pointer(just for understanding)<br>
 `HEAD` is just where  you currently are, at a particular commit or at a branch's start,<br>
-If at a commit, then it is in a "detached state",   If at a branch it automatically points to the latest commit of the branch</H4></details>
+If at a commit, then it is in a "detached state",   If at a branch it automatically points to the latest commit of the branch</b></details>

 `git branch` => Lists branches (if added -a also gives remote branches with local)
 `git branch [branch name] ` => Creates a new branch